ankitkr104/AirCursor-AI-Powered-Virtual-Mouse/README.md

 Increase SMOOTHING for steadier cursor movement

-Adjust FRAME_MARGIN for comfortable hand range
+Adjust FRAME_MARGIN for a comfortable hand range

 🧪 Tested On